keksongithub/KeksVanityMod/README.md

 This mod adds tons of new vanities to the game, like console/mobile vanity, vanity from the vanity community contest or own ideas suggested by the community specifically for this mod.
 Along with some of my own ideas.

 Current Verison: v1.1.12
+The Files provided in the repo are NOT up to date yet, they still have the old name and code.

 Last Updated 08.07.2020